Careers & Learning for Life

 Key Stage 5

-Post-16 students receive Careers Information and Guidance through further Learning For Life sessions.
+Sixth Form students receive Careers Information and Guidance through further Learning For Life sessions.
 Students experience more detailed sessions on law and politics and then begin a tailored programme catering for all students, including those progressing into Higher Education and those who are entering employment and training.
 It also includes presentations for Years 12 and 13 on various topics, such as University life, finance and taking a Gap Year.

 Students in Year 12 undertake a two-week Work Placement as part of their Sixth Form course during Term 5.
 They are fully supported to arrange their own placement by the Careers Team at the College.